glutengo/rendering-strategies/backend/res/posts/metrics/metrics.md

 > "The Largest Contentful Paint (LCP) metric reports the render time of the largest content element visible in the viewport."<sup>[[3](#ref-3)]</sup>

-In contrast to the the FCP, this metric is not satisfied with just *any* content.
+In contrast to the the FCP, this metric is not satisfied by just *any* content.
 Instead it waits for the largest element in the viewport to become visible.
 The element matching this criteria may change during the render process as more and more elements become visible.
 Therefore, the LCP changes during the render process whenever the largest visible element changes.